alphagov/government-service-design-manual/service-manual/the-team/developer-jd.md

 ### Managing Finance and Resources

 #### Essential
-* plans effectively and utilises budgets and resources, including the authority to re-deploy funds across functions, to deliver measurable value for money
+* plans effectively and uses budgets and resources, including the authority to re-deploy funds across functions, to deliver measurable value for money

 #### Desirable
 * ensures an appropriate understanding of roles and responsibilities in complying with guidance on finance policies and procedures